timnyborg/redpot-unchained/docs/style-guide.md

+## Indentation, line endings , etc.
+Basic code style rules (4-space indents for most languages, LF line endings, etc.) are defined in [.editorconfig](https://gitlab.conted.ox.ac.uk/django/redpot-unchained/-/blob/master/.editorconfig)

+.editorconfig is supported out of the box by PyCharm, and packages are available for VSCode, Atom, etc.

 ## Multiline queries
 Complicated queries are guaranteed to break the [PEP8 79-character limit](https://www.python.org/dev/peps/pep-0008/#maximum-line-length) and become unreadable.

 For example, this query that gets other runs of a module (`self`):